snakemake-workflows/rna-longseq-de-isoform/paper/paper.md

 ## Quality Filtering and Assessment

 Prior to downstream analysis, reads undergo a configurable quality control step.
 Users can specify a read length threshold.
 For this we make use of the BioPython library [@cock_biopython_2009].
 To ensure sufficient quality, we rely on the ONT basecaller for filtering out low quality reads.
 Sample quality statistics and read length distributions are assessed using NanoPlot [@de_coster_nanopack_2018], which generates interactive and publication-ready QC plots.
-Those are included in the workflow report and ensures high-confidence input for downstream expression and splicing analysis.
+These are included in the workflow report and ensure high-confidence input for downstream expression and splicing analysis.

 ## Transcriptome Alignment and Differential Expression Analysis